Why Do Cats Knead? It’s More Than Just a Cute Habit

 Why Do Cats Knead Blankets?

-Cats knead soft objects like blankets.
-This reminds them of their kitten days.
-They kneaded their mother to get milk2.
+Cats knead soft things like blankets because it reminds them of their kitten days.
+They used to knead their mom to get milk2.

 Creating a Sense of Comfort

-Kneading blankets helps cats feel comfy.
+Kneading blankets helps cats feel comfortable.
 It’s like their ancestors who patted soft grass.
-When cats knead, they are trying to relax.
-This makes them feel as safe and snug as they did as kittens6.
+This behavior helps them relax and feel safe, just like when they were kittens6.
 About 65% of adult cats knead for comfort6.

 Marking Territory

-Cats also knead to mark their stuff.
+Cats knead to mark their territory.
 They have scent glands in their toes.
-When they knead, they leave their unique scent.
-This tells other animals the spot is taken.
-Kneading also makes their bed comfy and familiar, which makes them feel at home21.
+By kneading, they leave their scent, warning other animals to stay away.
+It also makes their bed comfy and familiar, helping them feel at home21.

-To stop them from ruining things, provide things just for them to knead.
-This helps make the bond with their human stronger26.
+To stop them from damaging things, give them something to knead on.
+This strengthens their bond with their human26.

 Why Do Cats Knead You?

-Cats kneading shows they have a deep bond with their owners.2 This habit starts when they’re kittens, linking back to milking from their mom1.
-Even as adults, some cats keep kneading due to traits carried over from their youth1.
+Kneading shows cats have a strong bond with their owners.2 This habit starts when they’re kittens, linked to getting milk from their mom1.
+Even as adults, some cats knead due to traits from their kitten days1.

 Showing Affection and Bonding